blackberry/BB10-WebWorks-Samples/pushCapture/README.md

 ## Contributing Changes

-Please see the [README](https://github.com/blackberry/WebWorks-Samples) of the WebWorks-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.
+Please see the [README](https://github.com/blackberry/BB10-WebWorks-Samples) of the BB10-WebWorks-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.

 ## Bug Reporting and Feature Requests

-If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/blackberry/WebWorks-Samples/issues) for the Sample.
+If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/blackberry/BB10-WebWorks-Samples/issues) for the Sample.

 ## Disclaimer